TheMEMOLab/Bio326-NMBU/Doc/Introduction_to_Metagenomics_+_start_your_assembly.md

 ```

+**Bonus points**: If you look closely at the flye program call in the sbatch script above, you can see that we're passing the "--meta" argument to flye.
+By investigating the Flye documentation (https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md), can you explain what the "meta" modes does, and argue why we want to use it in this setting?

 ## Polishing with Racon and Medaka ✨

 ### Racon 🦝

-📝 Create a file named 03a_polish1-racon.sh with the following contents, and submit the job with sbatch:
+📝 Create a file named 02a_polish1-racon.sh with the following contents, and submit the job with sbatch:

 ```bash